sdmiller/cpu_tsdf/README.md

 Note on the codebase
 =====

 You'll notice some extraneous-seeming layouts to the codebase: eigen\_extensions vs cpu\_tsdf, TSDFInterface as a parent of TSDFVolumeOctree.
-At the moment this probably seems unnecessary; it's a biproduct of the fact that other methods (GPU-based as used by KinectFyusion, CPU with no octree as used by my masochistic past-self) have also existed in unstable forms, in larger projects.
+At the moment this probably seems unnecessary; it's a biproduct of the fact that other methods (GPU-based as used by KinectFusion, CPU with no octree as used by my masochistic past-self) have also existed in unstable forms, in larger projects.
 I leave this layer of abstraction here on the off chance that I port the others to the project (modulo public interest), but feel free to ignore it for now and judge me accordingly.